Stephen-RA-King/pydough/README.md

 ```

 ## Optional Post-Installation steps

+> :question: The majority of the following steps are automated by a post_installation.py file that I have written.
+> However this file is removed by the post_gen_project.py hook if the name you have used is not
+> "Stephen-RA-King".
+I have configured it this way as I use the [**Keyring**][keyring-url] library to store my
+> API keys.
+This way I have automated the entire environment creation.
+If you feel this is something that
+> you would like to do, then feel free to configure this file to your needs.

 ### Recommended Post Installation Requirements:
 You will need accounts with the following services:
 - [GitHub](http://github.com) - Login and Generate your token.